megasxlrsebas2/IVA-Calculator/README.md

 # IVA-Calculator
-A small console app for calculating IVA, the most common tax in Paraguay.
+A small windows console app for calculating IVA, the most common tax in Paraguay.

 Intended to help with calculating how much PYG you're actually spending if you're shopping online, as you gotta account for IVA exponentially.
 If you have a prepaid card like me, you gotta calculate this everytime your purchase increases, so it's annoying AF.